Fryeburg, Maine: Education

 Fryeburg is part of Maine School Administrative District #72.
 Jay Robinson is the current Superintendent.

-Schools in this district include Brownfield-Denmark, Brownfield Consolidated School (former school, now the Brownfield Community Center), C. A. Snow (former middle and elementary school), Molly Ockett, New Suncook School and Fryeburg Academy.
+Schools in this district include Brownfield-Denmark, Brownfield Consolidated School (former school, now the Brownfield Community Center), Molly Ockett, New Suncook School and Fryeburg Academy.

 Transportation and commerce

 U.S. Route 302 in Fryeburg is the second largest point of entry for highway traffic into the state of Maine, next to Interstate 95 in Kittery.

 The town hosts a small airport, called Eastern Slopes Regional Airport.
 It is the home of Dearborn Precision Tubular Products, a major manufacturer of precision tubular products.
 It is also home to Har-Mac Steel, a manufacturer of structural reinforcing materials for the construction industry.
 Their products are being used in the construction of tunnels, bridges and major buildings in locations such as Chicago, New York and Puerto Rico.